 The Company has four share-based compensation plans, which are described below.
-For the fiscal year ended September 30, 2016, compensation cost charged against income, excluding the offsetting impact of outstanding equity swaps, for those plans was approximately \$176 million, of which \$137 million was recorded in selling, general and administrative expenses and \$39 million was recorded in restructuring and impairment costs.
-For the fiscal years ended September 30, 2015 and 2014, compensation cost charged against income, excluding the offsetting impact of outstanding equity swaps, for those plans was approximately \$85 million and \$81 million, respectively, all of which was recorded in selling, general and administrative expenses.
-The total income tax benefit recognized in the consolidated statements of income for share-based compensation arrangements was approximately \$62 million, \$34 million and \$32 million for the fiscal years ended September 30, 2016, 2015 and 2014, respectively.
+For the fiscal year ended September 30, 2017, compensation cost charged against income for continuing operations, excluding the offsetting impact of outstanding equity swaps, for those plans was approximately \$134 million, all of which was recorded in selling, general and administrative expenses.
+For the fiscal year ended September 30, 2016, compensation cost charged against income for continuing operations, excluding the offsetting impact of outstanding equity swaps, for those plans was approximately \$160 million, of which \$121 million was recorded in selling, general and administrative expenses and \$39 million was recorded in restructuring and impairment costs.
+For the fiscal year ended September 30, 2015, compensation cost charged against income for continuing operations, excluding the offsetting impact of outstanding equity swaps, for those plans was approximately \$69 million, all of which was recorded in selling, general and administrative expenses.
+The total income tax benefit recognized for continuing operations in the consolidated statements of income for share-based compensation arrangements was approximately \$53 million, \$56 million and \$28 million for the fiscal years ended September 30, 2017, 2016 and 2015, respectively.
 The Company applies a non-substantive vesting period approach whereby expense is accelerated for those employees that receive awards and are eligible to retire prior to the award vesting.